 A Mother’s Touch – A visit in hospital by the Mother’s Touch breastfeeding support practitioner can help alleviate problems with sore nipples and establish good feeding habits right from the start, benefitting you and your baby.

-Mum’s the Word – Run by Melanie Clough, a UK and HK registered midwife with over 20 years experience, Mum’s the Word offers breastfeeding support – be it a single visit for reassurance or multiple visits.
+Mum’s the Word – Run by Melanie Clough, a UK and HK registered midwife with over 20 years’ experience, Mum’s the Word offers breastfeeding support – be it a single visit for reassurance or multiple visits.
+They also have online consultations available.

 La Leche League Hong Kong – A non-profit organisation dedicated to providing support , encouragement and information to women who want to breastfeed.

-Maternal & Child Health Centres – The government provides maternal and Child health centres across Hong Kong.
+Maternal & Child Health Centres – The Hong Kong government provides maternal and child health centres across Hong Kong.
 Prior appointments can be made online.

 Family Health Service Breastfeeding Hotline Tel: 3618 7450